 \subsection{Transformer Backbone}

-With recent flourishing of visual Transformers, there exist several options to consider as a Transformer backbone for our experiment.\cite{DBLP:journals/corr/abs-2010-11929_ViT} \cite{DBLP:journals/corr/abs-2012-12877_DeiT} \cite{Liu2021Swin} But we followed the reports of \cite{Liu2021Swin} and \cite{Dai_2021_CVPR_DyHead} which fused detection heads with SwinTransformer, which is one of the best combinations to build good performances.
+With the recent popularity of visual Transformers, there exist several options \cite{DBLP:journals/corr/abs-2010-11929_ViT, DBLP:journals/corr/abs-2012-12877_DeiT, Liu2021Swin} when considering the Transformer backbone for our experiment.
+We followed the reports of \cite{Liu2021Swin} and \cite{Dai_2021_CVPR_DyHead}, which fused detection heads with the Swin Transformer and are the best combinations for good performances.